anon-blue/anon.blue/README.txt

                                                                  555551654654666
 884448+258 agent does not have the appropriate clearance to distribute files.
 Cu stomer is extremely difficult to hear.
-Long-winded explanation about how busines s workd. sunable to backspace being a recent discovery.
-Punctuation appropriate. you've read this far. ok. yep. so what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unable to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is
+Long-winded explanation about how busines s workd. sunable to backspacgjhfhytfhtffffffffffffffffffffffffffffffffffffffffff fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unable to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is